LesterLyu/The-Look/deliverables/iteration-01.review.md

 ## Meeting Highlights

 Going into the next iteration, our main insights are:

-* Everyone in the team should come to each meeting prepared with ideas or questions about the current state of the project
+* Get new UI deign in React Native
-* We should plan out our next goals and start assigning task to each member
+* Backend start to learn about the intelligent recommend system, and report their progress on iteration 3.